Altria Dividend Stock Analysis

 - Heated tobacco products

 Altria is trying to convert traditional smokers to these product lines.
 Because they offer reduced health risks and less social friction associated with cigarettes.
-Even more, they may provide a business model that is sustainable into the future.
+Even more, they may provide a business model that is sustainable in the future.

 ALTRIA DIVIDEND YIELD

 Altria pays an annual forward dividend of $3.20 cents per share.
 This is a 5.2% Altria dividend yield at the recent price of $62 per share.

 In 2018, the Altria dividend was increased twice!
 6.1% in March.
 And another 14.3% in August Certainly, this is some solid, consistent dividend growth.

 Most noteworthy, their investor relations website touts dividend increases 53 times in the past 49 years.
 Also, Altria states a dividend payout ratio target at 80% of adjusted diluted earnings per share.